UTFacultiesETPrIMEAbout the Programme

 Our perspective

-An optimally designed, constructed and maintained infrastructure (e.g. facilities for transportation, energy production or recreation) is of economic and social importance in every modern society.
-The performance of an infrastructure system strongly affects the distribution of resources and goods, the accessibility and economic development of regions, the mobility of citizen and the overall quality of life.
+An optimally designed, constructed and maintained infrastructure (e.g. transportation, energy or water) is of economic and social importance in every modern society.
+The performance of an infrastructure system strongly affects the distribution of resources and goods, the accessibility and economic development of regions, the mobility of citizens and the broad well-being.
 Economic strength and social health of countries are directly related to the effectiveness and efficiency of the infrastructure system.
-In order to guarantee a performance level throughout the entire infrastructure life cycle that meets the needs of the user and the owner, a professional infrastructure management is required.
+Professional infrastructure management is required to guarantee a performance level throughout the entire infrastructure life cycle that meets the needs of the users and the owners.

-Infrastructure management (IM) involves activities and decisions that reduce the expenditures over the life-cycle of an infrastructure asset while extending the period for which the asset provides its required performance.
+Infrastructure management (IM) involves activities and decisions that reduce the expenditures over the life cycle of an infrastructure asset while extending the period for which the asset provides its required performance.
 It focuses on three main questions: the why, when and what of activities and decisions.
 The “why” concerns the objective or purpose of infrastructure.
 An infrastructure asset represents a resource used by an organisation (e.g. public agency) to deliver services to its customers or run its production processes.
-By defining infrastructure objectives the importance of an asset for an organisation and its role for the organization’s business can be determined.
+By defining infrastructure objectives, the importance of an asset for an organisation and its role in its business can be determined.
 The “when” addresses the performance situation of infrastructure.
 An infrastructure asset wears out over time and can reach a critical stage of undesired performance.
-By analysing the development of functional and technical performance of infrastructure the point in time when the performance of an asset becomes critical can be identified.
+By analysing the development of infrastructure's functional and technical performance, the point in time when the performance of an asset becomes critical can be identified.
 The “what” deals with the kind of interventions throughout the life-cycle of an infrastructure asset.
 Interventions may include preventive and corrective maintenance, renovation or (re)building.

-A professional IM is characterized by the continuous alignment of the why, when and what (Figure 1):
+A professional IM is characterised by the continuous alignment of the why, when and what (Figure 1):

 Figure 1 Infrastructure Management Framework